dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/11-machine-learning-prep.md

         return hold_out_dataset
     ```
-3. **Execute** `dbt run --select train_test_dataset hold_out_dataset_for_prediction` in the command bar.
+3. Execute the following in the command bar:
+    ```bash
+    dbt run --select train_test_dataset hold_out_dataset_for_prediction
+    ```
     To run our temporal data split models we can use this syntax in the command line to run them both at once.
-Make sure you use a *space* [syntax](https://docs.getdbt.com/reference/node-selection/syntax) between the model names to indicate you want to run both!
+Make sure you use a *space* [syntax](/reference/node-selection/syntax) between the model names to indicate you want to run both!
 4. **Commit and push** our changes to keep saving our work as we go using `ml data prep and splits` before moving on.

 👏 Now that we’ve finished our machine learning prep work we can move onto the fun part – training and prediction!